j3k0/ganomede-users/README.md

 }
 ```

 **NOTE:** When using this endpoint with the `email` field, the response will include the `needEmailConfirmation` field.
 This field will be `true` if an email has been sent to the user with an `OTP` code to confirm their email address.
-See `/users/v1/auth/:authToken/confirm-email`
+See `/users/v1/auth/:authToken/otp/submit`.
+The same policy is used as with the "POST /account" endpoint, so that only app client newer than a given version will require the confirmation emails (see "Email Confirmation with OTP").

 ## /users/v1/:tag/metadata/:key [GET]